emsterdam1/anRNAlab-Protocols/NGS/loaded-Endura-Tn5-tagment.md

 Endura Tn5 library preparation for sequencing
 ================================================================================
-Description: Using "tagmentation" workflow to fragment and index DNA libraries for next-gen sequencing.
+Description: Using "tagmentation" to fragment and index DNA libraries for sequencing.

 Materials:
 --------------------------------------------------------------------------------